browniebroke/pypackage-template/README.md

 Check out the [Poetry] documentation for more information on the available commands.

-### Github Actions
+### GitHub Actions

-When you first push to Github, it'll start a `ci` Github workflow that you can see in the "Actions" tab of your repository.
+When you first push to GitHub, it'll start a `ci` GitHub workflow that you can see in the "Actions" tab of your repository.
 This workflow runs a couple of jobs:

 - The `test` job will run your test suite with Pytest against all Python version from 3.6 to 3.9
 - A few things will run in the lint job: